jxiw/BiGS/GLUE_torch.md

 | MNLI  | Matched acc./Mismatched acc. |86.0|
 | QNLI  | Accuracy                     |90.9|

+Notice that, our Pytorch MNLI models are port from JAX models.
+So it has higher accuracy 86.4.

 For MRPC, STS-B and RTE, we finetune on the MNLI model

 ```